What Is OCR Invoice Processing for Small Businesses?

 • Accountant handoff with organized records instead of folders

+Modern expense tracking software for small business handles these workflows end-to-end, from OCR capture to final categorization.
 These are small improvements that make a big difference over time.

 Benefits of Using OCR for Invoice Processing